-Lisa is an Assistant Professor in the CISE Department at UF.
-Over the last decade, she has worked on multimodal and advanced interaction technologies, such as speech, touch, and gesture, especially for children in the context of educational interfaces.
+Lisa is an Associate Professor in the CISE Department at UF.
+Over the last fifteen years, she has worked on multimodal and advanced interaction technologies, such as speech, touch, and gesture, especially for children in the context of educational interfaces.
 Lisa earned her PhD in human-computer interaction from Carnegie Mellon University in 2008, and spent two years at Lockheed Martin Advanced Technology Laboratories and two years at UMBC prior to joining UF in August 2013.

 INIT Lab Position: INIT Lab Director